-Matthew Dobbs – Assistant Behavioural Specialist
+Matthew Dobbs – Registered Manager

 Most days are full of excitement, opportunity and achievements.
-Orbis comprises a staff group of encouraging, enthusiastic and positive role models helping to support and enrich children and young people with autism, learning difficulties and challenging behaviour.
+Orbis comprises a staff group of encouraging, enthusiastic and positive role models helping to support and enrich children and young people with autism, learning disability and challenging behaviour.
 My days are always filled with different environments and situations, such as helping with community access, education, personal care, and life skills.